pdjr-signalk/pdjr-skplugin-renotifier/README.md

 For example, in the case of the `SMS` notifier script included in the plugin distribution this option should contain a list of the cellphone numbers to which notification texts should be sent.

+__Trigger states__
+The notification states which should cause execution of the notifier script.
+The default value is to not trigger at all.
+Check the notification states which should cause the notifier script to execute when a notification appears on one of the _Trigger paths_.

+__Execution mode__
+The mode in which the plugin should execute this notifier.
+Options are "normal" (execute notifier script without exhaustive logging), "log" (execute notifier script and log every invocation) and "test" (do not execute notifier script, but do log the invocation).

 ### Notifier scripts